Nsane-FFXI/Debuffing/README.md

 ```

 ## CLEAR ACTIVE DEBUFFS
-Wipe all debuffs from all targets in the UI box (no hints, no auto-update):
+Wipe all debuffs from all targets in the UI box.
 `//df clear`

 ## DURATION PROFILES